 Net income (loss) per common share is calculated by dividing the net income (loss) attributable to common stockholders for each period by the weighted average number of common shares outstanding during such period.
 Net income (loss) per common share on a basic and diluted basis is the same because the Company has no potentially dilutive common shares outstanding.
-Earnings per share for the three months ended March 31, 2015 and March 31, 2014 have been restated for 2,604 shares in stock dividends issued through the date of issuance of the financial statements.
+Earnings per share have been restated for 13,207 shares in stock dividends issued through the date of issuance of the financial statements.